Today's Articles

 Crispus A. Wright

-The birth of Crispus Attucks Wright in 1914 is marked on this date.
-He was a Black civil rights lawyer and businessman.
+This date marks the birth of Crispus Attucks Wright, a Black civil rights lawyer and businessman, in 1914.

 Wright's father was born a slave in Louisiana and graduated from Louisiana's Leland University.
 The elder Wright was a teacher and high school principal who stressed the importance of education to his children.